isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2975.md

 ---
-title: DM MediaPlus Digital Marketing Package - Activate Search DM Package (SEM/SEO) [3 Months]
+title: Cub3commerce - Premium Ecommerce with Global Marketplace Integration + POS
 permalink: /productivity-solutions-grant/solutionrepo/solution2975
 ---

 ### Description

-Mediaplus Digital is both Google and Facebook certified partner.
-A digital agency that balances social, search and business's online Brand identity.
-The goal is to help businesses set and achieve realistic goals and at the same time, increase the chatter and providing longevity to the business.

-With a deep understanding of clients, Mediaplus digital customizes solutions based on needs and desired outcomes.
-Leverage Mediaplus Digital's expertise to recommend viable paths to success.
+CUB3COMMERCE covers the development of an online shopping website with comprehensive functionality to automate and perform sales transactions, manage orders, track statistics on product performance in a way that is both insightful as well as easy.
+The solution will assist in marketing products more effectively by taking advantage of a wide range of data tracking capabilities which enables a better insight into customers' behaviour.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/MediaPlus_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_DUCB3_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria